-Keep in mind that the amount of collagen you’d get from taking the collagen creamer on a regular basis can be a bit much
+Remember that the amount of collagen you’d get from taking the collagen creamer regularly can be a bit much.

 What is collagen creamer good for?

-Here are just a few of the advantages of including collagen coffee creamer into your everyday routine.
+Here are a few advantages of including collagen coffee creamer in your everyday routine.

-Because your body creates less collagen as you get older, your skin’s suppleness and hydration suffer, potentially leading to wrinkles.
+Because your body creates less collagen as you age, your skin’s suppleness and hydration suffer, potentially leading to wrinkles.